hamlet-framework/type/README.md

 ## Todo

+- Add proper parser for PHPDoc and Namespace resolver
+- Add cache to parsers so that the build system could resolve types on the fly
 - Add parametrized types to closures and generics
 - Check closure parameters
 - Add non nullable array type